-Whilst a truly devoted sun worshipper wouldn’t ever dream of going on holiday that doesn’t include a daily dose of vitamin D, if you can bear the Baltic temperatures, you may just have the holiday of a lifetime!
-Europe is packed with perfect winter holiday destinations made especially beautiful by the delicate dusting of soft, white snow.
-Picture wandering quaint cobbled streets, sipping Belgian hot chocolate at Christmas market stalls.
+While a devoted sun worshipper wouldn’t dream of going on a holiday that doesn’t include a daily dose of vitamin D, if you can bear the Baltic temperatures, you may just have the holiday of a lifetime!
+Europe is loaded with perfect winter holiday destinations made exceptionally beautiful by the delicate dusting of soft, white snow.
+Picture roaming quaint cobbled streets, sipping Belgian hot chocolate at Christmas market stalls.
 Imagine being seated beside a roaring fire listening to chilling, age-old tales in Dracula’s lair.
-Enchanting scenery and stunning landscapes create a heavenly, magical atmosphere that must be explored!
-Here’s our picks of the best winter holiday destinations in Europe!
+Enchanting scenery and striking landscapes create a unique, magical atmosphere just waiting to be explored!
+Here’s our pick of the best winter holiday destinations in Europe.

-It is often said that the best time to visit Budapest is during winter.
-The city really comes into its own!
-The stunning Gothic parliament building is impressive at any time of year but when coated in snowflakes, surrounded by drift ice on the Danube river, it’s even more enchanting!
-A holiday to Budapest isn’t complete without a trip to the thermal baths, and it’s even better in winter!
-Watching clouds of steam rise whilst submerged in hot pools of clear blue water, surrounded by snow capped buildings is a unique experience and one that won’t be forgotten easily!
-Warm up after with a hearty, steaming bowl of Goulash in a cosy, traditional Hungarian bar.
+It’s often said that the best time to visit Budapest is during winter.
+The city comes into its own.
+The Gothic parliament building is impressive at any time of year, but when coated in snowflakes, surrounded by drift ice on the Danube river, it’s even more enchanting.
+A holiday to Budapest isn’t complete without a trip to the thermal baths, and it’s even better in winter.
+Submerged in hot pools of clear blue water watching billows of steam rise, surrounded by snow-capped buildings is a unique experience and that won’t be forgotten easily.
+Warm-up after with a hearty, steaming bowl of Goulash in a cosy, traditional Hungarian bar.

-Famous for its Christmas markets, warming comfort food and intense nightlife, Berlin is a winter paradise and one of the most popular winter holiday destinations.
-People travel from all over the world specifically to experience the plethora of Christmas markets.
+Renowned for its Christmas markets, warming comfort food and intense nightlife, Berlin is a winter paradise and one of the most popular winter holiday destinations.
+People travel from all over the world, specifically to experience the abundance of authentic Christmas markets.
 Everything from the quaint, neighbourhood collection of stalls, to the glittering, lively city bazaars.
-Wander the rows of perfectly lined, fairytale wooden huts selling every kind of gift imaginable, whilst sipping on spiced mulled wine and munching on chocolate dipped waffles!
+Wander the rows of perfectly lined, fairytale wooden huts selling every kind of gift imaginable, while sipping on spiced mulled wine and munching on chocolate-dipped waffles!

-The sleepy, winding canal system of Amsterdam is stunning all year round, but watching from a cafe as a blanket of snow falls on the cobbled streets makes the atmosphere feel especially magical.
-From November to January, Amsterdam host a light festival displaying a vibrant, colourful show of lights dancing off the surface of the canals.
-Spend the cold evenings sharing a dutch, cheese fondue and a warming bottle of red whilst the picturesque streets outside twinkle with the million fairy lights that line the canals.
+The sleepy canal system of Amsterdam is stunning all year round, but watching from a cafe as a blanket of snow falls on the cobbled streets makes the atmosphere feel especially magical.
+From November to January, Amsterdam hosts a light festival displaying a vibrant show of lights dancing off the surface of the canals.
+Spend the chilly evenings sharing a cheese fondue and a warming bottle of red while the picturesque streets outside twinkle with the million fairy lights lining the canals.

-What could be better than walking the streets of a true, fairytale town?
-Walking the streets of a fairytale town covered with snow!
+What could be better than wandering the streets of a real, fairytale town?
+Wandering the streets of a fairytale town covered with snow!
 Bruges is Europe’s most well-preserved medieval city which has somehow managed to retain all of its age-old charm.
-Live the fairytale by taking a ride in a horse drawn carriage along the winding, cobble stoned streets, wrapped in a cosy blanket, clutching a Belgian hot chocolate.
-Trot past the twinkling displays filling almost every shop window, admiring the magical atmosphere the sparkling trees lining the pavements create.
-Winter bliss right there!
+Live the fairytale by taking a ride in a horse-drawn carriage along the winding, cobblestoned streets, wrapped in a cosy blanket, clutching a Belgian hot chocolate.
+Trot past the twinkling displays filling almost every shop window, admiring the magical atmosphere.
+Winter bliss.

-Paris is one of the most visited cities in the world, which unfortunately means one of the busiest.
-However, come winter time you may be able to climb the Eiffel Tower without queuing for 5 hours!
-The city of lights really stays true to its name at Christmas.
-See fairy lights twinkling amidst the snow dusted tree tops.
+Paris is one of the most visited cities in the world, which unfortunately means it’s one of the busiest.
+However, come winter you may be able to climb the Eiffel Tower without queuing for 5 hours!
+The city of lights stays true to its name at Christmas.
+See fairy lights twinkling amidst the snow-dusted treetops.
 Extravagant Christmas displays on the promenades and cosy neighbourhood bistros serving up pungent raclette by candlelight.
 They say Paris is one of the most romantic cities in the world, and it’s even more so during winter!

 Almost guaranteed to have a lot of snow, Prague is well-known as being one of the best winter city breaks in Europe.
-Climb up to the largest ancient castle in the world and take in the view which is spectacular on a normal day, but when the entire town is coated in a thick blanket of snow, is practically otherworldly!
-Attractions such as Charles Bridge have much fewer crowds (at least by Prague standards anyway!), and Old Town becomes a proper winter wonderland!
-Wrap up warm to peruse the art galleries and designer boutiques that line the snow covered cobbled streets and end your days sipping mulled wine and nibbling on Trdelnik (delicious fried dough!).
-The Czech cuisine really comes into its own during winter!
-Based around hearty, steaming bowls of stew or warming soups – just what you crave during the bitter cold months.
+Climb to the largest ancient castle in the world and take in the view which is spectacular on any day, but when the entire town is coated in a blanket of snow, is practically otherworldly.
+Attractions such as Charles Bridge have much smaller crowds (at least by Prague standards anyway!), and the Old Town becomes a proper winter wonderland.
+Wrap up warm to scan the art galleries and designer boutiques, then finish your days sipping mulled wine and nibbling on Trdelnik (delicious fried dough!).
+The Czech cuisine comes into its own during winter, based around hearty, steaming bowls of stew or warming soups – just what you crave during the bitter cold months.

 St. Petersburg, Russia